 Tax Freedoms in Dominica

-A very convenient thing about Dominica is that it is considered a tax-free haven.
-This is because Dominica doesn’t impose any wealth, gift, inheritance, foreign income, or capital gains tax, and no personal income tax for its residents.
-To become a tax resident, you must reside in the country for at least 183 days during the year.
+Dominica taxes appeal to many foreign nationals.
+This is because Dominica doesn’t impose any wealth, gift, inheritance, or capital gains tax.
+Additionally, there is no foreign income tax, so retirees living in Dominica can remit foreign social security payments to the country tax free.
+To become a tax resident as a retiree, you must reside in the country for at least 183 days during the year.

 Take a look at our Dominica Citizenship by Investment Ultimate Guide